All About the U.S. Sanctions Aimed at Putin’s Russia

 4. Where does Trump stand?

 As a candidate in 2016, asked if he might recognize Crimea as Russian territory and lift U.S. sanctions, Trump replied, “We’ll be looking at that.
 Yeah, we’ll be looking.”
 That led Congress, as part of a 2017 package of expanded sanctions, to codify the measures into a law specifying that it could vote to block any move by Trump (or a future president) to loosen them.
 Trump called the legislation “seriously flawed” but signed it into law anyway.
-The U.S. sanctions in April sent the ruble tumbling and roiled metals markets, leading Trump to boast, “Nobody has been tougher on Russia than I have.”
-But after U.S. Ambassador to the United Nations Nikki Haley declared that new sanctions were forthcoming in response to Russia’s support of the Syrian government, Trump stepped in to squash the idea.
-Trump has also equivocated on whether he’s convinced that Russia interfered in the 2016 election.
+U.S. sanctions in April 2018 sent the ruble tumbling and roiled metals markets, leading Trump to boast, “Nobody has been tougher on Russia than I have.”
+But after then-U.S. Ambassador to the United Nations Nikki Haley declared that new sanctions were forthcoming in response to Russia’s support of the Syrian government, Trump stepped in to squash the idea.

 5. What’s been the impact of the sanctions?

 They’ve curtailed investment and Russian access to technology, hitting economic growth.
 Over the medium-term, western sanctions could cut the size of the economy by almost a 10th, according to the International Monetary Fund.
-While sliding oil prices also affected the currency in previous years, the ruble’s been the fifth worst global performer against the dollar so far in 2018, even as crude has recovered.
-The non-resident share in Russia’s domestic debt fell to 27.5 percent in July from 34.5 percent in March.
-There also is collateral damage, felt outside Russia.
+There’s also been collateral damage, felt outside Russia.

 6. What sort of collateral damage?